Have You Been Hurt In An Accident?

 At VanMeveren Law Group, P.C., in Fort Collins, we have the skill and proven experience to help you through this.
 We encourage you to contact us today to arrange a free consultation about your specific situation with an experienced attorney.
-Call 970-372-0149 or 866-649-6775.
+Call 970-372-0149.
 Based in Fort Collins, we serve clients throughout Northern Colorado.

 Read Our Frequently Asked Questions To Learn More About Your Options

 You had no reason to know you’d be injured.
 But now that it has happened, you undoubtedly have many questions about what your rights are and how to move forward with your life.

 The most important thing is of course to get any medical treatment that you may need.
 If the injury is obviously serious, you or someone else should call 911 so you can go to the emergency room.
 Keep in mind, however, that even if you don’t think you are seriously hurt, some injuries — particularly brain injuries — can take longer to show themselves fully.
 So even if you don’t go the ER right away, you still may need to get your condition checked out by a doctor of your choice.